rust-lang/prev.rust-lang.org/faq.md

 In C++, R-value references come from a temporary value, or are explicitly created from a named value via `std::move`.
 In this way, C++ enforces that no mutable references exist to the moved-out value, so that the memory may be safely invalidated.
 In Rust, mutable aliases are statically eliminated by the borrow checker, and so the rough equivalent of C++'s R-values are found in Rust's mutable references (`&mut`), which can only be used if no other mutable alias already exists to the given memory location.

 Rust "move"s are about transferring ownership, rather than eliminating mutable aliases (which are handled via the borrow checker).
-By default, the ownership of any function parameter is transferred into the function and out of the parameter at the call site, unless that parameter's type implements the `Copy` trait, in which case a shallow copy of the value is used to instantiate the actual parameter of the function.
+By default, the ownership of any function parameter is transferred into the function and out of the parameter at the call site, unless that parameter's type implements the [`Copy`][Copy] trait, in which case a shallow copy of the value is used to instantiate the actual parameter of the function.
 Rust's "move"s are often unecessary and undesirable.
 If the function you're writing does not require ownership of the value being passed in, that value should probably be borrowed (mutably or immutably, as necessary) rather than moved or copied.

 ### How can I interoperate with C++ from Rust, or with Rust from C++?